SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 Adding the ability to save your outfits would be very useful, as it not only saves time swtiching in between clothes, but allows players to sort their clothing inventory.
 Having this feature in the game would only be more and more useful as time goes on and more clothing is added.

+ 8. (2)[Unconfirmed] Skill indicators ->
+At the current time, many players are unaware that they can upgrade their firearms tree, scroll down etc. A simple arrow indicating that you are able to browse through the skill set would be sufficient in fixing this issue.

 - *Vehicles and Customization:*
 -